enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     is valid for temperatures greater than 10,000 K. This requires the file ``TREECOOL`` to execute.
 Default: 0 ``MetalCooling`` (external)
-    This flag (0 - off, 1 - metal cooling from Glover & Jappsen 2007, 2
+    This flag (0 - off, 1 - metal cooling from Glover & Jappsen 2007,
-    - Cen, 3 - Cloudy cooling from Smith, Sigurdsson, & Abel 2008)
+    2 - Cen et al (1995), 3 - Cloudy cooling from Smith, Sigurdsson, &
-    turns on metal cooling for runs that track metallicity.
+    Abel 2008) turns on metal cooling for runs that track metallicity.
 Option 1 is valid for temperatures between 100 K and 10\ :sup:`8`\ K because it considers fine-structure line emission from carbon, oxygen, and silicon and includes the additional metal cooling rates from Sutherland & Dopita (1993).
 Option 2 is only valid for temperatures above 10\ :sup:`4`\ K. Option 3 uses multi-dimensional tables of heating/cooling values created with Cloudy and optionally coupled to the ``MultiSpecies`` chemistry/cooling solver.
-This method is valid from 10 K to 10\ :sup:`8`\  K. See the Cloudy Cooling parameters below.
+This method is valid from 10 K to 10\
+    :sup:`8`\ K. See the Cloudy Cooling parameters below.
 Default: 0.
 ``MetalCoolingTable`` (internal)
     This field contains the metal cooling table required for ``MetalCooling`` option 1.
 In the top level directory input/, there are